Available via API | Available via SDK | Needs configuration on Veriff’s side | Needs a separate integration | Needs a separate webhook |

 Query the results via GET sessions/{sessionId}/decision

-View the session in Veriff Customer Portal
+View the session in Veriff Customer Portal (see below for more info)

 Below are a sample and an explanation of a decision webhook payload for a minimal Proof of Address Verification.